Pakistan Energy Information

 AEDB, Alternative Energy Development Board, is the national agency for the promotion of renewables.

-A new Alternative and Renewable Energy (ARE) Policy was published in 2019, which includes a target of at least 20% of alternative and renewable energy (excluding hydroelectricity) in the power capacity in 2025 and 30% in 2030.
+The new Alternative and Renewable Energy (ARE, 2019) Policy includes a target of at least 20% of alternative and renewable energy (excluding hydroelectricity) in the power capacity in 2025 and 30% in 2030.
 With hydropower, this corresponds to a share of 60%.
 In 2020, Pakistan announced its intention to reach 27 GW of solar by 2047.

 Interactive Chart Pakistan Share of Renewables in Electricity Production (incl hydro)